President of the Church (LDS Church): Counselors

 When a new president of the church is selected, he chooses counselors to assist him.
 Most presidents have had a minimum of two counselors, but circumstances have occasionally required more than two.
 For example, David O. McKay had five counselors during the final years of his presidency and at one point, Brigham Young had eight.
 Counselors are usually chosen from among the members of the Quorum of the Twelve Apostles, but there have been a number of exceptions where members of the church's Presiding Bishopric or persons from the church at large were called to be counselors.

 Any high priest of the church is eligible to be called as a counselor in the First Presidency.
-There have also been a few cases of counselors being ordained to the priesthood office of apostle and becoming members of the Quorum of the Twelve after they had been chosen as counselors in the First Presidency, like J. Reuben Clark.
+There have been a few cases of counselors being ordained to the priesthood office of apostle and becoming members of the Quorum of the Twelve after they had been chosen as counselors in the First Presidency, like J. Reuben Clark.
 There have been other cases of counselors being ordained to the office of apostle but not set apart as a member of the Quorum of the Twelve, such as Alvin R. Dyer.
 Other counselors in the First Presidency were never ordained to the office of apostle, such as Charles W. Nibley and John R. Winder.
 Whether or not a counselor in the First Presidency is an ordained apostle, he is accepted by the church as a prophet, seer, and revelator.

-Counselors are designated "First Counselor in the First Presidency" and "Second Counselor in the First Presidency," based on the order of being selected by the president.
+Counselors are designated "First Counselor in the First Presidency" and "Second Counselor in the First Presidency", based on the order of being selected by the president.
 Additional counselors have been designated in different ways, including "Third Counselor in the First Presidency" (such as Hugh B. Brown), "Assistant Counselor to the President" (such as John Willard Young), and simply "Counselor in the First Presidency" (such as Thorpe B. Isaacson).
 The president and all his counselors constitute the First Presidency, which is the presiding quorum of the church.
 The next senior apostle to the president of the church is set apart by the president to be the President of the Quorum of the Twelve Apostles.